xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMAT.SHAPE**(**vertex\_num, insert**, reference, x\_offset,
 y\_offset)

-Vertex\_num    is a number corresponding to the vertex you want to insert, move, or delete.
+Vertex\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number corresponding to the vertex you want to insert, move, or delete.

-Insert    is a logical value specifying whether to insert a vertex, or move or delete a vertex.
+Insert&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to insert a vertex, or move or delete a vertex.

   - > If insert is TRUE, Microsoft Excel inserts a vertex between the
     > vertices vertex\_num and vertex\_num-1.
 The number of the new